xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
-    -enh (djulien) Add collapse/expand button (located next to "Create Random Effects") to allow more grid space on laptops
+    -bug (djulien) Fixed Wave effect when rendered in a .xseq (FillColor was not selected, which resulted in no output) -enh (djulien) Add collapse/expand button (located next to "Create Random Effects") to allow more grid space on laptops
     -enh (djulien) Add "My Display" column to Preview model CSV - makes it easier to see why a prop is not getting any data.
 8/